-The global diesel common rail injection systems market is projected to grow at a CAGR of 5.2% and is anticipated to touch USD XX million by 2020.
-North America has the highest market share of XX% in 2015, followed by Europe and Asia-Pacific with XX% and XX% respectively.
-The stringency in the emission norms, especially for diesel vehicles in Europe, has urged the manufacturers to avoid the expenses incurred in cleaning the exhaust systems after combustion by improving the diesel combustion process itself.
+The diesel common rail injection system market is projected to grow at a CAGR of 5.2% and is anticipated to touch USD XX million by 2022.
+North America had the highest market share of XX% in 2016, followed by Europe and Asia-Pacific with XX% and XX% respectively.
+The stringency in the emission norms, especially for diesel vehicles in Europe, has urged the manufacturers to avoid the expenses incurred in cleaning the exhaust systems after combustion, by improving the diesel combustion process itself.
 The drastic pressure variations in common rail injection systems, owing to fuel injectors, will help to reduce NO2 emissions by 50% and escalate the fuel efficiency by 3%.

-The absence of aftermarket is a major restraint to the global diesel common rail injection systems market.
-Recently, Denso Auto Parts Inc. announced the implementation of world’s highest injection pressure of a fuel injector (3000 bar) that could revolutionize the CRI system.
+The absence of aftermarket is a major restraint to the diesel common rail injection system market.
+Denso Auto Parts Inc. earlier announced the implementation of world’s highest injection pressure of a fuel injector (3000 bar) that could revolutionize the CRI system.

 Some of the key players in this market are: